ffxsam/ffx-meteor-react-boilerplate/README.md

     $ npm run example

 Your starting point for the code walkthrough should start at /client/routes.jsx.
 The code is heavily commented and will guide you through the entire app.
+Use `npm run exit` to get out of the example (same as `git checkout -f master`).

-Once you're ready to get started with your own project, run:
+Once you're ready to get started with your own project, make sure you're in the master branch and run:

     $ npm run scaffold

-which will switch back to the `master` branch (pure boilerplate) and remove the `.git` folder and this `README.md`.
+which will remove the `.git` folder and this `README.md`.

 ## Exploring the Example Project